 Bwindi is a bird watchers’ haven, it holds 347 species of birds.
 The forest has 10 of the 26 globally threatened species in Uganda, five of which are vulnerable.
 Bwindi has 23 of the locally Albertine Rift endemic species in the country and some, such as African Green Broadbill, Chapin’s Flycatcher and Shelley’s Crimson-wing have limited distributions elsewhere in their range.

 Ruhija is likely to be one of the highlights of any bird watching safari to Uganda with excellent birding in spectacular surroundings.
 The Birds are many here and somehow easy to see many bird species associating in mixed feeding flocks that are active throughout the day.
-An early start offers the best chance of finding the striking Handsome Francolin, Grauer’s Broad-bill, Cinnamon-chested bee-eater, western Green Tinkerbird, Mountain and yellow-streaked Greenbuls, Regal Sunbird, Black headed waxibill, Grauer’s warbler, Dusky Crimsonwing, White starred robin, Rwenzori Night jar, Mountain marked and chestnut-throated Apalises, Rwenzori batis, white-tailed crested Flycatcher and many more.
+An early start offers the best chance of finding the striking Handsome Francolin, Grauer’s Broad-bill, Cinnamon-chested Bee-eater, Western Green Tinkerbird, Mountain and yellow-streaked Greenbuls, Regal Sunbird, Black-headed waxbill, Grauer’s Warbler, Dusky Crimsonwing, White starred robin, Rwenzori Nightjar, Mountain marked and Chestnut-throated Apalises, Rwenzori Batis, white-tailed crested Flycatcher and many more.